ayaseen/health-check-satellite-rhel/README.md

 - **Password Protection**: Optionally compress reports with password protection
 - **Flexible Configuration**: Select specific check categories to run

+***

+# Key Questions for RHEL & Satellite Health Check

+## Essential Context Questions

+### System Role & Criticality

+* What is this system's primary role and how critical is it to your business operations?
+* Is this system part of a high-availability setup or cluster?

+### Recent History

+* Have there been any significant changes or issues with this system in the past 30 days?
+* Are you currently experiencing any specific problems that prompted this health check?

+## RHEL Systems

+### Performance

+* Have you observed any resource bottlenecks (CPU, memory, I/O) or performance degradation?
+* What monitoring solution do you currently use for this system?

+### Storage & Backup

+* Are you using any specialized storage technologies, and what is your backup strategy?
+* Have you experienced any storage-related issues (space constraints, performance, etc.)?

+### Security & Authentication

+* How do you manage user authentication and what security compliance requirements apply?
+* Have you customized any default security settings or hardening policies?

+### Maintenance

+* What is your patch management strategy and maintenance window for this system?
+* How do you handle configuration management across your environment?

+## Satellite Servers

+### Content Management

+* What is your content view strategy and promotion workflow?
+* Are there specific content synchronization issues you've encountered?

+### Scale & Performance

+* How many hosts are managed by this Satellite and what peak loads do you experience?
+* Have you performed any custom tuning for your Satellite deployment?

+### Integration & Automation

+* How do you integrate Satellite with other tools in your environment?
+* What automation workflows have you implemented?

+### Maintenance Strategy

+* What is your upgrade strategy and backup procedure for Satellite?
+* How do you manage Satellite maintenance without disrupting operations?

+### Capsule Architecture

+* How many capsule servers do you have and how are they distributed?
+* Have you experienced any issues with capsule server performance or synchronization?

+## Post-Assessment Follow-up

+### Critical Findings

+* Were you aware of these critical issues, and what constraints might prevent immediate remediation?
+* What business impact have these issues caused?

+### Improvement Prioritization

+* Which areas of this health assessment would you like to prioritize for remediation?
+* What timeline constraints affect your ability to implement these recommendations?

+### Future Planning

+* Are there any planned changes to this system's workload or role?
+* What future requirements do you anticipate that might affect our recommendations?

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.